Preventing Canine Heatstroke: Important Tips for Dog Owners

 Exercise during cooler times of the day

-To prevent heatstroke, it's crucial to adjust your dog's to suit the weather conditions.
+To prevent heatstroke, it's crucial to adjust your dog's exercise routine to suit the weather conditions.
 Opt for early morning or late evening walks when temperatures are lower.
 These times of day offer cooler air and reduced risk of overheating, allowing your dog to engage in physical activity without putting themselves at risk.

 Take breaks during exercise